Zypperman/xiandan/04 CS Lore/Software Engineering Principles/SWE Intro.md

-# SWE Exposition and Configs
+# SWE Exposition

 Taken from <https://nus-cs2030s.github.io/2021-s2/00-overview.html>.

 ## Transitioning from solving small problems into the SWE mentality

-write with the following in mind:
+Code with the following in mind:

 1. Maintainability (long term simple code v short term slipshot solution)
 2. Scalability (solutions can be improved easily)
 3. Transparency (with design patterns, implementations etc)

-All have continuity in mind, which is important since ultimately humans are involved.
-Hence, on top of resource-efficiency, you need to consider how make your project easy for adoption and maintenance by other people, and the chance of bugs is basically 0.
+Ultimately, your project needs to be easy for others (and your future self) to adopt and maintain, and results in minimal bugs.
+(On top of being resource-efficient.)

-Tangible changes include:
+Tangible changes in coding mentality include:

 - From solving a single problem to a multidimensional one
 - From dealing with 1 component to dealing with multiple components (ie Frontend and Backend, DBs and UIs)